 SSN Katrina added that she approached the COVID-19 patients and treated them just like the patients she attend to in her regular ward.
 “While their needs are different from the normal medical-surgical patients with wounds and medications that we see every day, they deserved no less.”

-While just several floors down, at the Hospital’s Emergency Clinic at level two, SSN Nicholas Zhu, said that having witnessed the SARS outbreak in 2003 was why he knew what he needed to do when COVID-19 struck.
+While just several floors down, at the Hospital’s Medical Urgency Clinic at level two, SSN Nicholas Zhu, said that having witnessed the SARS outbreak in 2003 was why he knew what he needed to do when COVID-19 struck.

 As the Hospital admitted more COVID-19 patients over the next few weeks, the IPS 9 nursing team shared evidence-based knowledge of handling positive patients with other dedicated COVID-19 nurses.
 By June 2020, over 200 patients who stayed at the Hospital were discharged and returned to their daily routines.
 The nursing team dedicated to responding to the care of the COVID-19 patients resumed their daily duties.
 Despite working against the unknowns when investigations were ongoing toward the infection risks of COVID-19 back in April, Katrina felt it was an invaluable opportunity given.

 “I am deeply grateful for the experience.
 As a Senior Staff Nurse, they look to me to make the tough call and decide what’s next.
 From receiving the confirmed cases to attending to their mealtimes and medications as well as lending a listening ear; it was tiring but, deeply fulfilling,” she says.

 Her two principles of nursing during a pandemic are passion and empathy.

 “Passion is essential and fundamental in nursing.
 It is not just a job that starts and finishes, and then I go home.
 To aim to see them improving and the possibility of getting well and going home is what drives me,” she said.